saamanthap/Ideas_for_Jade.md/2025_checking_DE_transcript_locations.md

 for i in $(cat ../2021_XL_v10_refgenome/unique_names_fem_region_transcripts_muel.txt); do grep -i -A1 "$i " ./DE_genez.fasta >> fem_DE_genez.fasta;done
 ```
 # Getting annotations
 In order to get gene annotation info, blast the shortlist of fasta files against the human transcriptome:

+*Note: only one gene found any matches - the human and muelleri transcriptomes may be too diverged?
+Or I may have filtered the transcripts too stringently*
 ```
 module load StdEnv/2020  gcc/9.3.0 blast+/2.14.0
 blastn -query ../muel/fem_DE_genez.fasta -db gencode.v42.transcripts.fa_blastable -outfmt 6 -out fem_DE_genez_to_human_transcriptome.out
 ```